As I mentioned in my last post the goal of this blog is help others improve their businesses through branding and the web…

 - Don’t let corporate self interests curb or take president over what you want in life or what’s best for you.

-Whilst working on my design portfolio part time I started looking for work experience as a way of getting my foot in the door.
-With the help of a handy contact and a bit of luck I managed to land some with advertising agency M&C Saatchi.
+Whilst working on my design portfolio part-time I started looking for work experience as a way of getting my foot in the door.
+With a bit of luck I managed to land some with advertising agency M&C Saatchi.
 Result!

 They wanted me to head down to their London office for two days to start off with, with the promise of a longer stint if all went well.